 Health Professions Advisor

 Students applying for medical schools also need to obtain a letter from the Health Professions Advisory Committee.
-The guidelines for obtaining the letter can be found by clicking here.
+View the guidelines for obtaining the letter.

 The average age of matriculants into medical school is now between 23 and 24.
 Dental and veterinary schools are similar.
 That means fewer students are accepted directly after graduation from their undergraduate institution.
 You should factor this into your plans.
 In the intervening time, you can do something to enhance your life experience in a meaningful way, if not your experience in a biomedical or clinical setting.